Ian0526/HelmetCamOptimized/README.md

    - Removed reliance on resource-heavy methods like `Render()`.
    - Efficient toggling between enabled/disabled states to minimize runtime costs.

-3. **Visibility and Distance Checks**:
+3. **Visibility Check**:
-   - Updates now check if the monitor is in view insteaad of just checking if you're on the ship.
+   - Updates now check if the monitor is in view instead of just checking if you're on the ship.
    - Reduces unnecessary processing during these conditions.

 4. **Optimized Resolution**: